 Connected Kerb Inc wins place on North American electric vehicle charging framework

-We’ve already begun growing our US team and are looking forward to working with NASPO members to bring affordable, convenient and reliable charging to EV drivers across North America.”NEW YORK CITY, USA, July 4, 2024 /EINPresswire.com/ -- Connected Kerb Inc, a global leader in electric vehicle (EV) charging solutions, has been awarded a place on a major public procurement framework as it seeks to provide curbside EV charging infrastructure for millions of drivers in the US and Canada.
+The global effort to reach net zero is dependent upon countries like the US and Canada taking decisive action to reduce carbon emissions and support communities in making climate-conscious decisions.”LONDON, UNITED KINGDOM, July 10, 2024 /EINPresswire.com/ -- Connected Kerb Inc, a global leader in the provision of on-street residential electric vehicle charging solutions, has been awarded a place on a major public procurement framework in North America as it seeks to provide on-street EV charging infrastructure for millions of drivers in the US and Canada.

-Connected Kerb Inc was selected as one of 14 providers from 72 that applied for access to the framework which offers all US and Canadian states access to charging solutions.

-The five-year cooperative purchasing framework, initiated by the state of Maryland and which went live on 15 June, is supported by 11 other states.
-Connected Kerb Inc offers a range of e-mobility solutions for municipalities including bollard-style and wall-mounted chargers as well as a micro-mobility solution through its partnership with Swiftmile.
+The five-year cooperative purchasing framework, initiated by the state of Maryland and which went live on 15 May, is supported by 11 other US states.
+Connected Kerb Inc offers a range of e-mobility solutions including bollard-style and wall-mounted chargers as well as a micro-mobility solution through its partnership with Swiftmile.
+For more information, visit https://www.naspovaluepoint.org/portfolio/electric-vehicle-charging-station-equipment-and-services/connected-kerb-inc/

-Membership of the NASPO framework includes a commitment to provide all hardware, software, and support services such as training, professional services, consulting services and project development.
-It also includes developing, installing, maintaining and repairing charging stations.
-For more information, please visit https://www.naspovaluepoint.org/portfolio/electric-vehicle-charging-station-equipment-and-services/connected-kerb-inc/

-In mid-2022, Connected Kerb set up a pilot for the provision of curbside community charging points in New York City.
-This will provide a blueprint for communities across the United States seeking to deploy local, community charge stations to support EV drivers in charging where they live, where they work and where they go; cutting emissions and improving air quality for millions.
+In mid-2022, Connected Kerb set up a pilot for the provision of on-street charging points in New York City.
+This will provide a blueprint for New York to roll out 10,000 on-street chargers by 2030, cutting emissions and improving air quality for millions.

-Paul Ayres, Director of Connected Kerb Inc said: “Along with my fellow Directors, Steve Richardson and Nick Dobie, we are thrilled to have won a place on the NASPO EV charging framework which, alongside Connected Kerb Inc solutions, will offer huge opportunities for municipalities in the US and Canada to improve their provision of curbside electric vehicle charging for the communities they serve – and hit their climate change targets.

-“This award is only the start for Connected Kerb Inc. We’ve already begun growing our US team and are looking forward to working with NASPO members to bring affordable, convenient and reliable charging to EV drivers across the continent who need to charge their vehicle curbside.”
+Chris Pateman-Jones, Connected Kerb CEO, said: “I want to congratulate our colleagues at Connected Kerb Inc for winning a place on the NASPO framework which will help bring reliable, affordable and convenient on-street residential EV charging to drivers across North America.

+“The global effort to reach net zero is dependent upon countries like the US and Canada taking decisive action to reduce carbon emissions and support communities in making climate-conscious decisions.
+A place on the NASPO framework, a continental vehicle for public procurement, provides a great opportunity to do just that.”

 ENDS